TritonDataCenter/rfd/rfd/0104/README.md

 little outdated (not matching current practice), a little wordy, and a little confusingly organized.
 Some sections are duplicated or overlapping, and many of the principles are tightly coupled to Node.js, though there are sections for REST APIs, Makefiles, and bash scripts.
+It also never had an RFD, since it predates the RFD process.

 This RFD is the first of several that together propose an updated Joyent Engineering Guide.
 This RFD proposes separating out common principles from